awsdocs/amazon-aurora-user-guide/doc_source/aurora-restore-snapshot.md

 + `SnapshotIdentifier`

 **Important**
-If you use the console to restore a DB cluster, then Amazon RDS automatically creates the primary instance \(writer\) for your DB cluster\.
+If you use the console to restore a DB cluster, then Amazon RDS automatically creates the primary DB instance \(writer\) for your DB cluster\.
 If you use the RDS API to restore a DB cluster, you must explicitly create the primary instance for your DB cluster\.
 The primary instance is the first instance that is created in a DB cluster\.
+If you don't create the primary DB instance, the DB cluster endpoints remain in the `creating` status\.
 Call the RDS API operation [ CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) to create the primary instance for your DB cluster\.
 Include the name of the DB cluster as the `DBClusterIdentifier` parameter value\.